RobertAhlin/emx/README.md

 <img src="readmefiles/old_event_closed_02b.jpg" alt="Sceeentshot alert message closed for sign up."><br>

 ### <a id="likes"></a><b>Likes</b>
 I kept the function to like an event.
-First I thought of removing it as it seemed quite unnecessary to like an event.
+First, I thought of removing it as it seemed quite unnecessary to like an event.
 But for educational purpose I kept it.
 Also it will give a hint of if it is an event is popular.<br>
 View total likes:<img src="readmefiles/like_before.jpg" alt="Screenshot of likes and not yet liked by logged in user."> Liked by user:<img src="readmefiles/liked_after.jpg" alt="Screenshot of likes and now liked by logged in user."><br>

 ### <a id="signed-up"></a><b>Signed up</b>